 Note: All of the above listed items are required as part of the close-out documents and package that must be submitted to your assigned Project Manager at the end of the job.
-Where work is performed directly for MMPI, payment will not be made unless these documents are submitted with Contractor's invoice.
+Where work is performed directly for THE MART, payment will not be made unless these documents are submitted with Contractor's invoice.

 - 8. Temporary wiring, power lighting and barricades are the responsibility of the Contractor.
 All required tools and equipment are the responsibility of the Contractor. - 9.
 All work shall be accomplished with minimum disruption to normal building operations.
 To ensure this, the following items should be addressed: - A. Return and exhaust grills and openings to be filtered during construction.
 Filtration media with a Minimum Efficiency Reporting Value of 8 (MERV 8) must be used at each return and exhaust grill as determined by ASHRAE 52.5-1999. - B. Barricades Merchandise Mart 1st and 2nd Floors: Barricades must be installed no more than 36" off of the face of the neutral pier in the main corridor and must be fully taped, sanded and painted ready to receive tenant promotional graphics.
 The barricade must be fabricated of metal stud framing to ceiling above at 16" OC and a minimum of one 36" door swinging into the construction site.
 Double doors are preferred wherever possible.
-Door must be lockable and a key must be left with MMPI Security and Project Manager in the event of an emergency.
+Door must be lockable and a key must be left with THE MART Security and Project Manager in the event of an emergency.
 Barricade's metal base track may not be shot into the terrazzo floor.
 A rubber gasket or similar non-slip material must be used to keep the track in place and prevent damage or scratching of the terrazzo.
 Masonite panels must be installed and taped together on the terrazzo floor within the construction site to fully protect the terrazzo from damage.
 At all times there must be a carpet walk-off mat (moistened on a regular basis) for foot traffic through that door.
 Contractors must use the rear door(s) at all times where applicable.
-Blade signs and sconces must be removed by MMPI prior to the installation of the barricade.
 Barricade return walls must attach to the neutral piers at the column center.
-90 degree return walls are acceptable where it does not create a
+90 degree return walls are acceptable where it does not create